 You should make any offer to purchase a lot contingent on it passing a perc test.
-If an alternative system is required, you may be able to negotiate a reduced price to pay the higher price tag — $25,000 plus around here — for a mound system or other alternative system.
+If an alternative system is required, you may be able to negotiate a reduced price to help pay the higher price tag — typically $25,000 plus — for a mound system or other alternative system.

 Lifespan of Septic System’